hanmindev/ingot-docs/Writerside/topics/The-Stack.md

 Note that the `rec` keyword is only needed for functions that contain a cycle, and not necessarily by every function that a `rec` function calls.

 Then, every time a `rec` function is called, additional memory will be allocated on the stack for the function to use.
 Note that using macros, we can allow the function to use the stack values directly, unlike in a normal system where the function would need to copy the stack values to registers.

-Now, it seems like we've solved just about every stack-related problem, but there is one more problem: we can't pass pointers!

-We will go into how pointers will work after we talk about the heap.